KibaekJeong/ComputerVision---LandMarkDetection-Tacking/README.md

 __NOTE:__ While some code has already been implemented to get you started, you will need to implement additional functionality and answer all of the questions included in the notebook. __Unless requested, it's suggested that you do not modify code that has already been included.__

-## Evaluation

-Your project will be reviewed against the project [rubric](#rubric).
-Review this rubric thoroughly, and self-evaluate your project before submission.
-All criteria found in the rubric must meet specifications for you to pass.

 ## Project Rubric

 ### `robot_class.py`: Implementation of `sense`